 “Hard times are either the excuse to do less or the reason to do more.”

-We all need space to deal with hard times and navigate through them, but then we have a decision to make.
+We all need space to deal with hard times and navigate through them.
+The collective trauma of the pandemic is so heavy right now, so I'm not suggesting we ignore it.
+We have to talk about it.
+But then we have a decision to make.
 What will we do with those experiences?
 How can we actively involve our kids in our response?
 A friend of mine recently lost her dad to Alzheimer’s and now her family participates in an annual race to raise awareness and she bakes and sells cookies with her girls to raise money for Alzheimer’s research.
 Those girls are being raised to do more.

 “Just because you hear crickets doesn’t mean that no one is listening.”